Tom Campbell, J.D, Ph.D., Dean

 The Mediation Clinic allows students to develop and use mediation skills through regular and frequent practice with actual parties under the supervision of experienced mediators in the Superior Court.
 The purpose of the clinic is to provide students with an opportunity to work with real litigants who have filed small claims, civil harassment and limited civil cases.

-Emphasis programs: Chapman provides rich opportunities for law students to earn certificates in the following specialty areas: Advocacy and Dispute Resolution, Business Law, Entertainment Law, Environmental/Land Use/Real Estate Law, and Tax Law.
-Professors with extensive Business Law expertise in these practice categories deliver a high-caliber education that is interesting and enriching, and will open up new career opportunities for participating students.
-For students who matriculated prior to Fall 2010, successful completion of an emphasis program requires the law student to earn a minimum 2.50 overall cumulative GPA and a minimum 2.80 cumulative GPA in the emphasis program courses.
-For students who matriculated the Fall 2010 and thereafter, successful completion of an emphases program requires the law student to earn a minimum 2.6 overall cumulative GPA and a minimum 3.0 cumulative GPA in the emphasis program courses.
+Emphasis programs: Chapman provides rich opportunities for law students to earn certificates in the following specialty areas: Advocacy and Dispute Resolution, Business Law, Entertainment Law, Environmental/Land Use/Real Estate Law and Tax Law.
+Professors with extensive business law expertise in these practice categories deliver a high–caliber education that is interesting and enriching and will open up new career opportunities for participating students.
+For students who matriculated prior to fall 2010, successful completion of an emphasis program requires the law student to earn a minimum 2.500 overall cumulative GPA and a minimum 2.800 cumulative GPA in the emphasis program courses.
+For students who matriculated the fall 2010 and thereafter, successful completion of an emphases program requires the law student to earn a minimum 2.600 overall cumulative GPA and a minimum 3.000 cumulative GPA in the emphasis program courses.
 Chapman graduates who satisfy the emphasis requirements earn a notation on their transcript and receive a certificate upon graduating that certifies completion of the emphasis.
-Emphases programs are enriched by the Law School's various research and academic centers, including the Center for Global Law and Development and the Center for Land Resources.
+Emphasis programs are enriched by the School of Law's various research and academic centers, including the Center for Global Law and Development and the Center for Land Resources.

 Skills competitions: Lawyering skills competitions offer an opportunity to learn and internalize necessary skills and values in an intense, enjoyable way.
 They also offer an opportunity to meet and learn from members of the local bench and bar, who have graciously acted as judges and coaches for our teams.
-Interscholastic competitions offer an opportunity to meet and compete against students from law schools all over the country, sometimes all over the world, and to meet judges and lawyers from outside of Orange County.
+Interscholastic competitions offer an opportunity to meet and compete against students from law schools all over the country, sometimes all over the world and to meet judges and lawyers from outside of Orange County.
 Chapman students have excelled in competitions at regional and national levels.
-The Law School has three student-run boards that are responsible for competitions: an appellate moot court board, a mock trial board, and an ADR board that conducts negotiations, mediation, and client counseling competitions.
-Chapman students recently succeeded in making it to the national finals of the ABA National Appellate Advocacy Competition, the Thomas Tang Moot Court Competition, and the ABA Arbitration Competition.
-In addition, Chapman has won or secured impressive achievements in the California Bar Environmental Negotiation Competition, the International Law Student Mediation Tournament, the National Pretrial Competition, and numerous other competitions.
-Chapman has hosted several prestigious competitions, including the regional and national ABA Client Counseling competition, the national ABA Arbitration Competition, a regional Thomas Tang Moot Court Competition, two regional rounds of the National Trial Competition, and the International Negotiation Competition.
+The School of Law has three student–run boards that are responsible for competitions: an appellate moot court board, a mock trial board and an ADR board that conducts negotiations, mediation and client counseling competitions.
+Chapman students recently succeeded in making it to the national finals of the ABA National Appellate Advocacy Competition, the Thomas Tang Moot Court Competition and the ABA Arbitration Competition.
+In addition, Chapman has won or secured impressive achievements in the California Bar Environmental Negotiation Competition, the International Law Student Mediation Tournament, the National Pretrial Competition and numerous other competitions.
+Chapman has hosted several prestigious competitions, including the regional and national ABA Client Counseling competition, the national ABA Arbitration Competition, a regional Thomas Tang Moot Court Competition, two regional rounds of the National Trial Competition and the International Negotiation Competition.

-Courses in the LL.M. programs are taught by a mixture of experienced full-time professors and leading practitioners who bring extensive real-world experience to very specialized areas of legal practice.
-Our curriculums are designed to provide each student with a background in the program areas most often encountered, while allowing each student to choose specialized courses according to his or her interest.
+Courses in the LL.M. programs are taught by a mixture of experienced full–time professors and leading practitioners who bring extensive real–world experience to very specialized areas of legal practice.
+Our curriculum is designed to provide each student with a background in the program areas most often encountered, while allowing each student to choose specialized courses according to his or her interest.

-The LL.M. in Taxation builds upon the School's strength in the tax field, including our outstanding clinical program and the many specialized tax materials in the law library.
+The LL.M. in Taxation builds upon the school's strength in the tax field, including our outstanding clinical program and the many specialized tax materials in the law library.
 Like our J.D.
 Tax Program, the Taxation LL.M. is regularly ranked as among the top programs in the United States.
-The Law School’s trial and appellate tax clinics are supplemented by an Estate Planning clinical opportunity and regular externship opportunities with the State Board of Equalization, the IRS Office of Chief Counsel, the Department of Justice Tax Division.
+The School of Law's trial and appellate tax clinics are supplemented by an estate planning clinical opportunity and regular externship opportunities with the State Board of Equalization, the IRS Office of Chief Counsel and the Department of Justice Tax Division.
 In addition to the traditional Personal and Business related tax law courses, Chapman has made a particular effort to include an extensive array of Advanced Estate Planning and Advanced Business and Personal Tax Planning courses in the LL.M.

-The LL.M. emphasis in International and Comparative Law allows students to explore critical issues in human rights, international trade, international relations, or a host of other fields.
-Chapman offers a wide variety of comparative and international law courses, and foreign-trained lawyers in this emphasis may also choose from among the Law School’s many courses in American law.
+The LL.M. emphasis in International and Comparative Law allows students to explore critical issues in human rights, international trade, international relations or a host of other fields.
+Chapman offers a wide variety of comparative and international law courses and foreign–trained lawyers in this emphasis may also choose from among the School of Law's many courses in American law.

-In cooperation with the Argyros School of Business and Economics, the School of Law offers a joint degree leading to the awarding of both the Chapman JD and MBA degrees.
-The School of Law also in partnership with the Dodge College of Film and Media Arts offers a joint degree combining the JD and an MFA in film and television producing.
+In cooperation with the Argyros School of Business and Economics, the Fowler School of Law offers a joint degree leading to the awarding of both the Chapman J.D. and MBA degrees.
+The Fowler School of Law also in partnership with the Dodge College of Film and Media Arts offers a joint degree combining the J.D. and an M.F.A. in Film and Television Producing.